"Quality Outdoor Living Since 1995"

 • Painted Steel: Economical but requires maintenance to prevent rust.
 Not recommended for exterior BC applications.

-Stainless steel glass railing spigot mount detail showing precision engineering and tempered glass panel
+Stainless steel glass railing spigot mount detail with tempered glass panel

 BC Building Code Requirements for Glass Railings